 But what about that human connection?
 Will AI be able to establish that human bond that leads to conversion and customer retention?

-Artificial Intelligence has come a long way in catalysing the user engagement and interaction on social media.
+Artificial Intelligence has come a long way in catalyzing the user engagement and interaction on social media.
 However, whether it will ever be able to replace manual attempts for establishing personal bond, is still a question.
-In the digital world, where people love expressing themselves better through emoticons on Facebook, the emoticon suggestions led by AI on any conversation are truly commendable.
+In the digital world, where people love expressing themselves better through emoticons on Facebook, the emoticon suggestions led by AI during any conversation are truly commendable.